-Since then, Kathie diStefano has re-visited Baltimore several times to conduct workshops on themes of recycling and sustainability and to facilitate exchanges between Baltimore and Rotterdam schools.
-While the majority of projects have been centered in Brooklyn Curtis-Bay and Heijplaat, there also have been similar projects in other communities in the two cities.
+Since then, Kathie diStefano has re-visited Baltimore many times to conduct workshops on themes of recycling and sustainability and to facilitate exchanges between Baltimore and Rotterdam schools.
+While many of the projects have been centered in Brooklyn Curtis-Bay and Heijplaat areas, there also have been similar projects in other communities in the two cities.

 It’s a great example of how the two cities can exchange ideas in how to use the arts to inspire community pride and awareness of their history and environment.
 And it helps brings an international perspective to the classroom.